-- 3.6 Once the Budget is approved by the Council, Executive Directors are authorised to incur expenditure in accordance with the approved Budget, subject to the limits in the Constitution and the Scheme of Delegation.
-Any significant changes to the approved Budget (revenue or capital) require Member and Commissioner approval.
-Executive Directors must maintain effective budgetary control within their Service(s) to ensure that spending is contained within the annual cash limit and Value of Money is secured. - 3.7 Executive Directors must ensure that no commitment is made that would result in an approved Budget being exceeded.
-Prior approval must be obtained to increase the Budget either by virement (see Rules 3.13 to 3.15) or by a supplementary estimate (see Rules 3.16 to 3.23) before any additional commitment is made. - 3.8 In addition, subject to the limits in the Constitution and the Scheme of Delegation, Executive Directors may exceptionally incur additional expenditure in an emergency (see Rules 7.77 to 7.79 for the approval required to make an emergency payment).
-In such situations, retrospective approval must be sought, as soon after the event as possible, to offset the additional expenditure by virement or supplementary estimate. - 3.9 Executive Directors will: - Ensure that all income and expenditure is properly recorded and accounted for.
+3.6 Once the budget is approved by the Council, Executive Directors are authorised to incur expenditure in accordance with the approved Budget, subject to the limits in the Constitution and the Scheme of Delegation to Officers.
+Executive Directors must maintain effective budgetary control within their service(s) to ensure that spending is contained within the annual cash limit and to secure value for money.

+- 3.7 Executive Directors must ensure that no commitment is made that would result in an approved Budget being exceeded.
+Prior approval must be obtained to increase the Budget either by virement (see sections 3.13 to 3.15) or by a supplementary estimate (see sections 3.16 to 3.23) before any additional commitment is made. - 3.8 In addition, subject to the limits in the Constitution and the Scheme of Delegation to Officers, Executive Directors may exceptionally incur additional expenditure in an emergency (see sections 7.80 - 7.82) for the approval required to make an emergency payment).
+In such situations, retrospective approval must be sought, as soon after the event as possible, to offset the additional expenditure by virement or supplementary estimate. - 3.9 Executive Directors will: - Ensure that all income and expenditure is properly recorded and accounted for

-Executive Directors will ensure that all Officers responsible for committing expenditure comply with all relevant guidance and follow approved certification processes.
+Executive Directors will ensure that all officers responsible for committing expenditure comply with all relevant guidance and follow approved certification processes.

-• Ensure that an appropriate Budget Manager structure is in place to ensure that responsibility is assigned for each item of income and expenditure under their control.
+• Ensure that an appropriate Budget Holder structure is in place to ensure that responsibility is assigned for each item of income and expenditure under their control

-Budget Managers will be accountable for the effective management of the budgets for which they are responsible, even where they put delegations in place that enable Officers to commit expenditure on their behalf.
+Budget Holders will be accountable for the effective management of their budgets, even where they put delegations in place that enable officers to commit expenditure on their behalf.

-• Ensure that individual policy budgets are not overspent.
+Ensure that individual policy budgets are not overspent

-It is expected that each policy budget will be managed within the agreed cash limit Budget.
+It is expected that each policy budget will be managed within the agreed cash limit budget.

-Executive Directors, in consultation with the relevant Cabinet Member(s), will use the virement scheme (see Rules 3.13 to 3.15) to address areas of overspending, by moving sufficient unspent Budget from elsewhere.
+Executive Directors, in consultation with the relevant Cabinet member(s), will use the virement scheme (see sections 3.13 to 3.15) to address areas of overspending, by moving sufficient unspent budget from elsewhere.

-Where more specific management actions are required to mitigate overspending, the Executive Director, the Section 151 Officer and/or relevant Cabinet Member(s) may require a Budget Manager to prepare a budget recovery plan which explains the actions being taken to mitigate the position.
-The recovery plan will be monitored by the Section 151 Officer to ensure the safe delivery of the Budget at policy budget and portfolio level.
+Where more specific management actions are required to save funds, the Executive Director, the Section 151 Officer and/or Cabinet members may require a Budget Holder to prepare a budget recovery plan which explains the actions being taken to mitigate the position.
+The recovery plan will be monitored by the Section 151 Officer to ensure the safe delivery of the budget at policy budget and portfolio level.

-• Ensure that a monitoring process is in place.
+• Ensure that a monitoring process is in place

-A monitoring process is required to review performance and/or service levels in conjunction with the Budget and to ensure they are operating effectively.
-Nominated Budget Managers should monitor spending against the Budget in the first instance and liaise on Budget management as necessary with the relevant Executive Director, the Section 151 Officer and the Council's corporate finance team.
+A monitoring process is required to review performance and/or service levels in conjunction with the budget and to ensure they are operating effectively.

-• Regularly report to the relevant Cabinet Member(s).
+• Regularly report to the relevant Cabinet Member(s)

-Such reports will be prepared, in consultation with the Section 151 Officer, on the relevant Service's projected 'controllable net expenditure' compared with its Service Budget.
-Cabinet Members must be fully briefed, as part of this process, on any Budget pressures and any proposal to address these pressures by virement (see Rules 3.13 to 3.15).
+Such reports will be prepared, in consultation with the Section 151 Officer, on the service's projected 'controllable net expenditure' compared with its budget.
+Cabinet Members must be fully briefed, as part of this process, on any budget pressures and any proposal to address these pressures by virement (see sections 3.13 to 3.15).
 Any such reports will be presented to Cabinet on a quarterly basis, highlighting progress or problems encountered.